andrea-ballatore/facebook-city/README.md

 ## Code

-For data protection issues, we cannot release reproducible code and data.
+For data protection issues, we cannot release fully reproducible code and data.
 However, the complete R and Python code is available in this folder.
 The Python code is a Google Search scraper.
 The analysis of data is entirely in the R file `fb_groups_analysis.Rmd`.